celestiaorg/docs/docs/developers/node-api.md

 ```

 > NOTE: You can only generate an auth token after initializing
-  and starting your Celestia Node.
+  and starting your celestia-node.
 Also, `NODE_TYPE` here is set to
   `light` node but ensure you set it to your desired node type
   (ex. `bridge`, `full`).